semeval2026task2/SemEval-2026-Task2/documentation-ui/public/docs/participate.md

 # Getting Started
 ---

+Please refer to the **Terms and Conditions** to participate in this shared task.
+Teams are encouraged to participate in both subtask 1 and subtask 2, and are allowed single task submissions as well.

 * Tentative schedule, actual dates to be updated soon
 1. **Register**
    To participate, please register through  [CodaBench](https://www.codabench.org/competitions/9963/#/participate-tab).